EdlynTo/winterWebsite/README.md

 # Winter Website

 A simple site built using HTML CSS and JS.
 Has some cool animations.

-Images from Freepik, Hack Club and Sweezy cursors
+Images from Freepik, Hack Club and Sweezy cursors.